Grax32/pages-assemble/static-basedir/static-source/articles/code-camp-code-for-fun-with-c-generics.md

 ---
 The source code from my Nebraska Code Camp presentation on Fun with C# Generics can be downloaded from&nbsp;<a href="http://sdrv.ms/119gDMP">http://sdrv.ms/119gDMP</a>. &nbsp;This is a Visual Studio 2012 project.<br />
 <br />
-The example code is in the Unit Tests project. &nbsp;Feel free to ask questions of me here or on Twitter (@grax32).<br />
+The example code is in the Unit Tests project.<br />
 <br />